aitos-io/BoAT-X-Framework/docs/en-us/BoAT_Overall_Design_en.md

 ## BoAT Design Goals
-As a middleware fusing Blockchain and IoT technologies, It should be easily and quickly transplanted into various IoT modules at the minimum cost of modification.
-The design of BoAT is based on these following principles:
+As a middleware fusing Blockchain and IoT technologies, it should be efficiently transplanted into various IoT modules and at a minimum modification cost.
+The design of BoAT is based on the following principles:
 + Hierarchical design
 + Multiple blockchain protocols are supported
 + Scalable design